What you need to know about being a patient at the Ambulatory Practice of the Future.

 Unfortunately, we cannot validate parking at the present time.
 However, there are several forms of transportation accessible to the APF.

-- Free shuttle buses are available and the routes are at this It is a short walk to the practice from the North Station stop or MGH Main Campus.
+- Free shuttle buses are available.
+It is a short walk to the practice from the Bowdoin, Haymarket, and North Station stops or the Mass General main campus.

-- The MBTA has subway and bus service at the nearby Haymarket (Orange and Green lines) and Bowdoin (Blue line) stations.
+- The MBTA has subway and bus service at the nearby Haymarket (Orange and Green lines), Bowdoin (Blue line) and North Station (Orange and Green lines, commuter rail) stations.

 - If you decide to drive, directions and parking information are available here.
 If you park in a Mass General garage, be sure to mention that you are a patient when you pay, so that you will be charged the patient rate.